trymnilsen/kingdomarchitect/README.md

 ### Goals for the project
 - Play both using the keyboard and mouse/touch.
-- Only depend on browser-apis, no extra libraries.
+- Only depend on browser-apis, no extra libraries or third party frameworks.
 - Kingdoms are ephemeral, they only exists within the memory of the browser.
-Once its closed only bards will sing the tales of your kingdom.
+Once it's closed only bards will sing the tales of your kingdom.
 Something rewarding should happen from the start.
 - Progress in some way should be able to be carried over into future kingdoms, rogue-lite style.

 ## 🙋 Contributing